 Meet Antonio Ramirez III

-Jefferson High School junior Antonio Ramirez III takes advantage of his time in the Academies program to prepare for college and his career.
+Jefferson High School senior Antonio Ramirez III takes advantage of his time in the Academies program to prepare for college and his career.
 He aspires to become a children's crisis counselor.
 Antonio is also an active member of Jefferson's theatre department and was a part of "A Funny Thing Happened on the Way to the Forum."

 Meet Kirstin Porter